 Wendy is a qualified accountant, a fellow of the Chartered Institute of Management Accountants (FCMA), has qualified teacher status, post 16 (QTLS) awarded by the University of Portsmouth and is a national Governor Mark assessor.
 Wendy is also Chair of a school governing board, a charity trustee and business ambassador for a local education and business partnership.

-Sally Knight Training Coordinator (photo and profile to follow)
+Sally Knight - Training Coordinator and Personal Tutor

 Chloe West – Counselling Manager